-Personality Type and Relationships: What Actually Matters
+Personality Type and Relationships - What Actually Matters

-Personality type influences relationships more than most people realize - but not in the way dating apps and pop psychology suggest.
+Your type influences relationships more than most people realize - but not in the way dating apps and pop psychology suggest.

 The idea that certain types are "meant for each other" is mostly bullshit.
 What matters is understanding how different personalities create friction or flow, then deciding if you're willing to navigate the differences.